-d.
-The injection of the product shall be at such a rate and volume that no undesirable migration occurs of either the product, its by-products, or the contaminants already present in the aquifer.

-e.
-The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of the in-situ hydrogen peroxide for remediation based on site-specific hydrogeology and conditions.

-These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of the in-situ hydrogen peroxide, to determine the naturally occurring background levels of pH and chloride which are the parameters pertinent to this variance.
-They should also include monitoring of these parameters in ground water downgradient from the injection points for at least two years after active remediation.
+- d.
+The injection of the product shall be at such a rate and volume that no undesirable migration occurs of either the product, its by-products, or the contaminants already present in the aguifer. - e.
+The Department-approved remedial action plan shall address appropriate ground water monitoring requirements associated with the use of the in-situ Butane Biostimulation TechnologiesTM for remediation based on site-specific hydrogeology and conditions.
+These shall include the sampling of ground water at monitoring wells located outside the contamination plume, before use of the in-situ Butane Biostimulation TechnologiesTM, to determine the background levels of butane which is the parameter pertinent to this variance.
+They should also include monitoring of this parameter in ground water downgradient from the injection points for at least two years after active remediation.